chanzuckerberg/single-cell-curation/schema/2.0.0/single_cell_matrix_schema.md

 * **Organisms**.
 Data MUST be from a Metazoan organism or SARS-COV-2 and defined in the NCBI organismal classification.
 For data that is neither Human, Mouse, nor SARS-COV-2, features MUST be translated into orthologous genes from the pinned Human and Mouse gene annotations.

 * **Reserved Names**.
-The names of the metadata keys specified by the Single Cell Matrix schema are reserved and MUST be unique.
+The names of the metadata keys specified by the schema are reserved and MUST be unique.
 For example, duplicate `"feature_biotype"` keys in AnnData `var` are not allowed.

 * **Redundant Metadata**.
 It is STRONGLY RECOMMENDED to avoid multiple metadata fields containing identical or similar information.